-The King’s College Entrepreneurship Prize competition will open during February 2017.
+The King’s College Entrepreneurship Prize competition will open for applications during January 2018.

 The Entrepreneurship Prize competition will be advertised online within the University and on the King’s College website, plus on noticeboards around King’s.
 King’s Members will be contacted by email about it.

 In 2018, there will be a first prize of £20,000, a runner-up prize of £10,000, and a third prize of £5,000.

 Stage one: submission of a one-page Business Idea